SirioGuy/Blinker/README.md

 Blinker led(); // LED connected to pin 2

 void setup() {
-    // Initialize the pin as output
+    // Initialize the pin as output and define the pin led.begin(2);
-    led.begin(2);
 }